Configure Queries

 Couchbase Server 8.0

-The Couchbase Capella credentials for a natural language request, in the form username:password.
+The Couchbase Capella user account credentials for a natural language request, in the form username:password.
 Be careful not to expose the credentials in log files or other output.

 Natural language requests use the Couchbase Capella iQ service as a backend.
-You must have a Couchbase Capella account to make a natural language request.
+To make a natural language request, you must have a Couchbase Capella user account.

 This parameter is available in clusters running Couchbase Server 8.0 and later.